The Geometry of Adversarial Training in Binary Classification: Reformulations of Adversarial Training

-An alternative way of avoiding ambiguities arising from equivalent sets with respect to $\nu$ is to consider the essential version of the adversarial problem given by \labelcref{eq:esssup_adv}, where the adversarial attack is performed using the essential supremum of the measure $\nu$.
+\begin{remark} In the definition of the adversarial problem \labelcref{eq:baseline_adv} and throughout the rest of the paper we will be working with quantities like $\sup_{\tilde x \in B_\eps(x)} 1_A$ for a Borel measurable set $A$ and $\sup_{\tilde x \in B_\eps(x)} u$ for a Borel measurable function $u$.
+We remark that the resulting sets/functions are Borel measurable.
+Indeed, the function $x \mapsto \sup_{\tilde x \in B_\eps(x)} 1_A$ is nothing but the indicator function of the set $\bigcup_{x \in A} B_\eps(x)$ which is Borel measurable since it is an open set.
+Likewise, the function $x \mapsto \tilde u (x) := \sup_{\tilde x \in B_\eps(x)} u$ is measurable because the sets $\{ \tilde u >t \}$ are open sets. \end{remark} \nc An alternative way of avoiding ambiguities arising from equivalent sets with respect to $\nu$ is to consider the essential version of the adversarial problem given by \labelcref{eq:esssup_adv}, where the adversarial attack is performed using the essential supremum of the measure $\nu$.
 This problem can be fundamentally different to our problem \labelcref{eq:baseline_adv} or the relaxed one \labelcref{eq:adv_relaxed} since for example, in the case $\nu=\rho$, the attack can only be performed within the support of the given data distribution which is much weaker than \labelcref{eq:baseline_adv}.
 Still, in \cref{sec:analysis} we shall construct a measure $\nu$ such that the problems \labelcref{eq:baseline_adv,eq:esssup_adv} \emph{do} coincide, a property we will exploit later for proving existence of solutions to the original adversarial problem. \begin{example} Consider the simple situation with the measure $\rho = \frac{1}{2}\delta_{-1}+\frac{1}{2}\delta_{1}$ on $\domain=\R$ and $\nu=\rho$.
 The labels are set to be equal to zero on the left axis and one on the right one.
 Then it holds

 Let us assume that $1<\eps<2$.
 In this case the intervals $(-1-\eps,-1+\eps)$ and $(1-\eps,1+\eps)$ overlap.
 Therefore, for any choice of $A\in\B(\R)$, either $A$ or $A^c$ intersect both intervals.
 This implies that the optimal adversarial risk is $\geq\frac{1}{2}$.
 Furthermore, choosing $A=\{1\}$ we find the risk equals $\frac{1}{2}$.